pirica/adult-pay-sites/README.md

 1.- Go to system > settings > addons > install from repository

-2.- Choose spaniard1978.repository > video addons
+2.- Choose adult-pay-sites.repository > video addons

 3.- Install from there the Addon